WiFeS observations of nearby southern Type Ia supernova host galaxies: Data Availability

-\begin{acknowledgement} The authors thank S.~Sweet for useful discussions and advice on observation optimisation.
+\begin{acknowledgement} The authors thank S.~Sweet for useful discussions and advice on observation optimisation, and S.~Hinton for creating the Marz redshifting program and assisting in modifying it for our purposes.
 The authors thank C.~Howlett, J.~Calcino and K.~Said for assistance in carrying out observations and M.~Craigie for assistance in target selection.

 TMD is the recipient of an Australian Research Council Australian Laureate Fellowship (project number FL180100168) funded by the Australian Government.
-DS is supported by DOE grant DE-SC0010007, DE-SC0021962 and the David and Lucile Packard Foundation.
+DS is supported by DOE grants DE-SC0010007, DE-SC0021962 and the David and Lucile Packard Foundation.
 DS is supported in part by the National Aeronautics and Space Administration (NASA) under Contract No.~NNG17PX03C issued through the Roman Science Investigation Teams Programme.

 This work is based on data acquired at Siding Spring Observatory with the ANU 2.3m Telescope via programs 1200040, 2200080, 3200100 and 4200059.
 We acknowledge the traditional custodians of the land on which the telescope stands, the Gamilaraay people, and pay our respects to elders past and present.
 This research was also supported by resources provided by the University of Chicago Research Computing Center and used services provided by the Astro Data Lab at the US National Science Foundation's National Optical-Infrared Astronomy Research Laboratory.
 NOIRLab is operated by the Association of Universities for Research in Astronomy (AURA), Inc. under a cooperative agreement with the National Science Foundation.
 This work has also made use of the VALD database, operated at Uppsala University, the Institute of Astronomy RAS in Moscow, and the University of Vienna. \end{acknowledgement}